-- Trekking underwear and trekking socks should be bought at home.
-Normal ones can be found in Nepal.
+- Trekking underwear and trekking socks are best to bring from home.
+Normal ones are also available in Nepal.

-- If you are a professional trekker and want a very good quality Trekking Pole, buy in home.
-If you will not be using it later, buy an okay one in Nepal.
+- If you are a professional trekker and want a very good quality Trekking Pole, buy in a home.
+If you are not using it later, buy an okay one in Nepal.

-- Good quality thermals can be bought in Nepal.
-Again, check the material.
+- Buy good quality thermals in Nepal.
+But, check the material.

-- Things like t-shirts, pants, water purifiers, Oral Rehydration Salts, moisturizer and others can be bought anywhere in Nepal.
+- You can buy things like t-shirts, pants, water purifiers, Oral Rehydration Salts, moisturizer and others anywhere in Nepal.

-- Of course, trek map should be bought in Nepal.
+- Of course, you must buy a trekking map in Nepal.

-Warm caps can be bought in Nepal too.
-Thing to be careful about is that the material is really warm and is not a plastic one that only looks like wool.
+- Warm woolen caps are special in Nepal.
+A thing to be careful about is the material which is really warm and is not a plastic one that only looks like wool.

-In short, anything technical should be bought in home.
+In short, for anything technical buy at home.

-But, because Nepal is cheaper, depending on your ability to tell a good product from a bad one, how much you will be using it in the future and how much you need to depend on its performance, trekking gears can be bought in Nepal.
+Nepal is cheaper so, it depends on your ability to differentiate a good product from a bad one.
+How much you will be using it in the future and how much you need it depends on its performance.

 Food and Accommodation while teahouse trekking in Nepal